Major Thoroughfare & Freeway Plan (MTFP)

 Annually, the City produces the Major Thoroughfare and Freeway Plan (MTFP).
 In compiling the MTFP, the City listens to developers and neighborhoods about such issues as congestion, mobility and future development plans.
 In that plan, the city identifies sections of roadways (either thoroughfares or major collectors) that are in need of expansion, either by lengthening or widening.
 The plan serves as notice to the public for developing land adjacent to the identified roads.

 The plan does not address the construction schedule for roadway projects.
-Inquires about roadway construction should be directed to the City's Public Works and Engineering Department.
+Inquiries about roadway construction should be directed to Houston Public Works.

 Street Hierarchy System